redhat-beyond/tiger/README.md

 2. Install virtualbox
 3. Run 'vagrant up'
 4. Run 'vagrant ssh'
-5. Open the browser and type "localhost:5000"
+5. Open the browser and type "localhost:5000" in the URL
-6. In the end of work, logout from the machine
+6. At the end of work, logout from the machine (type exit)
 7. Run 'vagrant destroy -f'<br/>
 #tiger
 ======= <br/>